Codecademy/docs/content/java/concepts/strings/terms/compareTo/compareTo.md

 ---
-Title: '.compareTo()'
+Title: ".compareTo()"
-Description: 'Returns 0 if two strings are equal in Unicode value.
-Otherwise, the lexicographical difference is returned.'
+Description: "Returns 0 if two strings are equal in Unicode value.
+Otherwise, the lexicographical difference is returned."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Characters'
+  - "Characters"
-  - 'Strings'
+  - "Strings"
-  - 'Methods'
+  - "Methods"
 CatalogContent:
-  - 'learn-java'
+  - "learn-java"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 The **`.compareTo()`** method compares two strings lexicographically based on the Unicode value of each character in the string.